achalghoum/achalghoum/README.md

 # Amine Chalghoum

 Machine learning engineer in Aachen.
-Research master's from RWTH Aachen, four years of production Python at Aventa.

 Most of my work circles the same question: what does a model get to condition on, and when.
 Smoothing lets a world model see the future during training but not at deployment.
 Neighborhood attention decides how far a token can look before you pay quadratic cost.
 Retrieval decides what an LLM is allowed to know.
 Different domains, one design axis — and it's usually where the interesting constraints live.